gcobb321/icloud3_v3_docs/docs/chapters/8_service-calls.md

 ------
 ## icloud3.lost_device_alert

-This service will sendy a notification to the specified device that the device has been lost and to call the phone number in the message.:
+This service will send a notification to the specified device that the device has been lost and to call the phone number in the message:

 - Family Sharing - Display the alert using the Find My iPhone Alert process build into Mobile.
-- Find-my-Friends, Mobile App - Send a notification with sound to the Mobile App on the specified device .
+- Mobile App - Send a notification with sound to the Mobile App on the specified device .

 | Parameter   | Description                                                  |
 | ----------- | ------------------------------------------------------------ |